Contrasting Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT)

-Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their institutional ownership, valuation, analyst recommendations, profitability, risk, dividends and earnings.
+Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, earnings, valuation, dividends, profitability, risk and analyst recommendations.

-6.1% of Vontier shares are held by institutional investors.
-Comparatively, 85.9% of Badger Meter shares are held by institutional investors.
-0.8% of Badger Meter shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+85.9% of Badger Meter shares are owned by institutional investors.
+Comparatively, 6.1% of Vontier shares are owned by institutional investors.
+0.8% of Badger Meter shares are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

+This is a summary of current recommendations for Badger Meter and Vontier, as provided by MarketBeat.

+Badger Meter currently has a consensus price target of $67.25, suggesting a potential downside of 32.53%.
+Vontier has a consensus price target of $40.25, suggesting a potential upside of 17.18%.
+Given Vontier’s stronger consensus rating and higher probable upside, analysts plainly believe Vontier is more favorable than Badger Meter.

-This table compares Vontier and Badger Meter’s revenue, earnings per share and valuation.
+This table compares Badger Meter and Vontier’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue